azurstarshine/reddit-posts/Updated-morale-drain-time.md

 ## Number of runs per hour

 This is obviously the biggest variable.
 How many full runs can you do per hour?
 You have a lot of factors to consider: 7 battles, a screen load per battle, the actual battle, time to move between nodes each battle, time to restart a new run during Auto-Repeat, time to notice the Auto-Repeat has ended, and time to clear out your dock of ship drops between Auto-Repeats before starting off a new one.
 It's hard to get an exact number here, but let's just think about it a little.
 2 full Auto-Repeats per hour actually sounds kind of slow.
 That's a full half hour for that whole process.
 On the other hand, 3 full Auto-Repeats per hour might be pushing things a little; that only gives you 20 minutes for a full run and everything between, including time to notice.
-You'd have to have a battle load and complete the battle in less than a minute because $ (7 \ \mathrm{battles})(1 \ \frac{\mathrm{battle}}{\mathrm{minute}}) = 21 \mathrm{minutes} $.
+You'd have to have a battle load and complete the battle in less than a minute because $(7 \ \mathrm{battles})(1 \ \frac{\mathrm{battle}}{\mathrm{minute}}) = 21 \mathrm{minutes}$, and you can't fit 3 of those in an hour.
 2 Auto-Repeats is 6 runs, and 3 Auto-Repeats is 9 runs.
 So let's try the values between those two:

 * $r = 7 \ \frac{\mathrm{runs}}{\mathrm{hour}}$
 * $r = 8 \ \frac{\mathrm{runs}}{\mathrm{hour}}$